vportal/HEVD/README.md

 ![Image](/images/dqe_ccb_relation.png)

-Now that we understand a little bit more the relation between objects, lets check the end of te while loop of the Npfs!NpReadDataQueue function.
+Now that we understand a little bit more the relation between objects, lets check the end of the while loop of the Npfs!NpReadDataQueue function.
 This loop is going to iterate over all the DATA_QUEUE_ENTRY objects stored in the DATA_QUEUE using the LIST_ENTRY field of the DATA_QUEUE_ENTRY header as showed below:

 ![Image](/images/iterator_read.png)

 So the peek operation can potentially read data of several entries in one operation.
-Whit this understaing of the NPFS driver internals we can better build a fake object that help us to achieve our goal, the arbitrary memory read.
+Whit this understaing of the NPFS driver internals we can better build a fake object that help us to achieve our first goal, the arbitrary memory read.

 Because replacing the freed object with a fake unbuffered DATA_QUEUE_ENTRY in kernel is tricky as we need a valid IRP, we can insted place a buffered DATA_QUEUE_ENTRY which its LIST_ENTRY flink field points to a unbuffered DATA_QUEUE_ENTRY with a fake IRP both in userland.
 Because SMAP is not fully enabled in the Windows kernel (https://github.com/microsoft/MSRC-Security-Research/blob/master/papers/2020/Evaluating%20the%20feasibility%20of%20enabling%20SMAP%20for%20the%20Windows%20kernel.pdf ) we can read or write user-land data from kernel-land without problems.